numfocus/DISCOVER-Cookbook/docs/proposals/002-Versioning_Proposal.md

-# Proposal : Branch-Based Version Management System for DISCOVER Cookbook
+# Proposal : Tag-Based Version Management System for DISCOVER Cookbook

 ## Abstract

-This proposal outlines a comprehensive implementation strategy for a branch-based version management system for the DISCOVER Cookbook following industry-standard documentation versioning practices as used by scikit-learn, Matplotlib, NetworkX, and other NumFOCUS projects.
-The implementation will enable users to seamlessly navigate between different cookbook editions (v2.0/main and v1.0/master) through a version selector integrated with the existing Jupyter Book interface, while maintaining the current GitHub Pages infrastructure.
+This proposal outlines an implementation strategy for a tag-based version management system for the DISCOVER Cookbook following standard documentation versioning practices.
+The implementation will enable users to seamlessly navigate between different cookbook editions through a simple version selector integrated with the existing Jupyter Book interface, while maintaining the current GitHub Pages infrastructure.

 ## Detailed description

 ### Current Architecture Analysis

-The DISCOVER Cookbook currently maintains two separate versions with no navigation between them:
+The DISCOVER Cookbook currently has no formal versioning system:

-- Current version (v2.0) in the main branch, deployed at https://discover-cookbook.numfocus.org
+- Current version is in the main branch, deployed at https://discover-cookbook.numfocus.org
-- Previous version (v1.0) in the master branch, deployed at https://discover-cookbook.github.io/

 This structure creates several critical challenges: